Alexanderyoungblood/interesting-iron-a88e8/src/pages/index.md

     content: >
       I'm a recent NC State grad with experience in IoT and DevOps practices.
 My other interests include CNC woodworking, and home automation involving computer vision.
-This is my website!
+This is my website...
   - section_id: about
     type: section_content
     title: About